 George: A tremendous opportunity.

 It was a great opportunity.
-It was cool too, because speed metal, it?s never really been about the guitar, for the most part.
+It was cool too, because speed metal, it’s never really been about the guitar, for the most part.
 When we first started, there was Venom and Motorhead, and then there was Metallica and Slayer.
 Great bands, but it was never really about virtuoso guitar playing.
 I would always listen to guys like Randy Rhoads, Van Halen, and I tried to bring some of that in.
-For me step out and do this tour, where Satriani came and sat in with us, and one night Steve Morse came in ? all of sudden, I had to go one-on-one with these guys.
+For me, step out and do this tour, where Satriani came and sat in with us, and one night Steve Morse came in.
+All of a sudden, I had to go one-on-one with these guys.
 That was really cool.

-It?s like part of a sound.
-It?s this aggressive energy.
-It?s actually very cool in it?s own way, but if it?s between learning that and learning a Randy Rhoads solo, it?s obvious which one is more musical.
-I?m not saying it doesn?t have its place.
-Part of what I?m trying to do is bring in more of the Randy Rhoads school, the Van Halen school, to this kind of music.
-I took a lot of heat for it ? there?s a lot of people who think that melodic guitar solos have no place in this type of music, and I?m a poser and I should just get lost.
-Years later, I?m still here, and the vast majority of people seem to appreciate it.
-That?s good enough for me.
+It’s like part of a sound.
+It’s this aggressive energy.
+It’s very cool in its own way, but if it’s between learning that and learning a Randy Rhoads solo, it’s obvious which one is more musical.
+I’m not saying it doesn’t have its place.
+Part of what I’m trying to do is bring in more of the Randy Rhoads school, the Van Halen school, to this kind of music.
+Did I take a lot of heat for it?
+Many people think that melodic guitar solos have no place in this type of music, and I’m a poser, and I should just get lost.
+Years later, I’m still here, and the vast majority of people seem to appreciate it.
+That’s good enough for me.

-Thirteen years ago, you were on tour with Iron Maiden.
+Thirteen years ago, Testament was on tour with Iron Maiden.
 Do you have any memories from that tour?

 Do you have any memories of Finland?
-I remember you were sleeping in the bus behind the concert hall and there was lot?s of fans teasing you outside then.
+I remember you were sleeping in the bus behind the concert hall, and many fans were teasing you outside then.
 Remember that?

-Not really, no. I remember it being like this ? like nighttime, but it still feels like it?s during the day.
-I think it was cold ?
+Not really, no. I remember it being like this.
+I like the nighttime in here because it still feels like it’s the day.
+I think it was cold?
 I forget what time of year it was?